Home Posts Post Search Tag Search

 Creating Test Data Using Ash.Generator

-There is already set some of these set in the file tunez/test/support/generator.ex, just un comment the lines that is already there.
-And then remove the raise line.
+There are already some lines set in the file tunez/test/support/generator.ex.
+Just uncomment those lines and remove the raise line.
 Once that is done we can use that generator.
-Head back to the file tunez/test/tunez/music/artist_test.exs

 defmodule Tunez.Accounts.UserTest do